This article was updated April 12, 2021.

 The Families First Coronavirus Response Act Paid Leave Tax Credit (FFCRA) applies to Tribal governments and businesses with fewer than 500 employees.

-The act makes the following changes effective January 1, 2021:
+The following changes are effective January 1, 2021:

 - Employer-provided FFCRA leave no longer required.
 After December 31, 2020, employers aren’t required to provide FFCRA leave to employees.
 If employers voluntarily decide to provide FFCRA-eligible leave, however, they can receive a payroll tax credit for leave provided.
 This would provide a 100% reimbursement to employers for any FFCRA-eligible leave provided to employees.